 The wolf turned out to be a malicious smart contract hidden under the coat of a seemingly ordinary proposal in the case of Tornado Governance.

-Let’s understand this hack to stay vigilant and prevent this kind of attack vector in the future.
+Let’s understand the Tornado Cash hack to stay vigilant and prevent this kind of attack vector in the future.

 Tornado Cash Governance - An Overview